Le Fooding at MoMA PS 1 (2010): Experiences

 Those are my general highlights for the event.
 All the food served on both evenings were generally good to very good.
 The men from Rickhouse and PDT were hard at work shaking their arms out for the past two nights serving up their drinks and keeping up with the demand.
 Of all the photos that weekend, this was my favorite.
 Something about the chefs’ camaraderie (for the West Coast, at least) extending out and willing to let me have two restaurants staff and photograph them.
 And I didn’t have to ask.

-For the rest of my photos of Le Fooding, please scroll through the slideshow below:
+For the rest of my photos of Le Fooding, please CLICK HERE for my set or view the gallery below: